Rank one perturbations and Anderson-type Hamiltonians: Deterministic spectral structure

-\begin{rem*} (a) In fact, we have proven the stronger (than part 1 of Theorem \ref{t-firsttheo}) statement that the essential support of the absolutely continuous spectrum is a deterministic set (up to a set of Lebesgue measure zero).
-Namely, for some measurable set $A\subset \R$ we have that the symmetric difference $A\bigtriangleup \esupp(\mu_\omega)\ti{ac}$ has Lebesgue measure zero $\p$ almost surely $\omega$.\\ (b) Similarly for part 2 of Theorem \ref{t-firsttheo}, it follows that there exists a deterministic set $K$ such that $K=\sigma\ti{ess}(H_\omega)$ almost surely. \end{rem*}
+\begin{rem} (a) In fact, we have proved the stronger -- than item 1) of Theorem \ref{t-firsttheo} -- statement that the essential support of the absolutely continuous spectrum is a deterministic set (up to a set of Lebesgue measure zero).
+Namely, for some measurable set $A\subset \R$ we have that the symmetric difference has Lebesgue measure zero $\p$ almost surely $\omega$.\\ (b) Similarly for item 2) of Theorem \ref{t-firsttheo}, it follows that there exists a deterministic set $K$ such that $K=\sigma\ti{ess}(H_\omega)$ almost surely.\\ (c) Although the perturbation $V_\omega$ is almost surely (with respect to $\p$) a non-compact perturbation, there is still a deterministic set $K = \sigma\ti{ess}(H_\omega)$ for $\p$ almost all $\omega$. \end{rem}